Crisscrossing the CBD, Melbourne’s eclectic laneways and arcades reflect its fascinating heritage and creative character.

 Running between Flinders Lane and Flinders Street, Hosier Lane offers an iconic Melbourne selfie opportunity.
 This living, breathing outdoor art gallery is one of the most colourful, vibrant and photographed spots in the city.
 It’s always buzzing with tourists admiring the ever-changing graffitied walls that lead the eye down the lane to the contemporary lines of ACMI in Federation Square.
 If you can get up early you might have it all to yourself, which is a magical experience.

 It’s a long way to the top if you… well, you probably know the rest.
 Any Aussie worth their salt can sing along with the AC/DC anthem, but even if you’re not a fan of the band, you’ve really got to hand it to a city that names a lane after some head-banging rock gods.
 Look for Mike Makatron’s sculpture of Bon Scott bursting out of a brick wall.
+AC/DC Lane was the home of legendary underground music venue Cherry Bar for a decade.
+The bar has now moved over to Little Collins Street.

 Despite being a busy pedestrian thoroughfare between Collins and Little Collins Streets, Howey Place has a unique character that’s worth your while to pause and appreciate.
 The wide laneway features lovely Art Deco architecture and a glass and wrought iron ceiling, and is lined with boutiques selling a range of fashion, gifts, homewares and leather goods.
 One arm leads off to the stunning Art Deco Manchester Unity building (stop off at 1932 Café).
 The real surprise, though, is grungy Presgrave Place — just off the main lane.
 Here you can check out some very original street art and get a hole-in-the-wall coffee.